alxhslm/alxhslm.github.io/content/projects/googly-eyes/index.md

 ## Local development

+The first stage was get the system running locally on my machine.
+This was split into two components:

+- Server to handle HTTP requests and perform the image manipulation
+- Dashboard acting as a user-friendly interface for making requests to the server

 ### Server

 In order to handle the HTTP requests, I created a server using [Flask](https://flask.palletsprojects.com/en/3.0.x/).
 I created a single end-point specified as follows: